krlicmuhamed/meni.js/README.md

 Click all the buttons you've made and enjoy!

-### Benchmark

-Didn't do a lot of tests, but chrome profiler averaged 8ms on each click, max 15ms. (lodash helps a lot!).

 ## Contribute

 That's right!
 All your contributions, suggestions and issues also help, so get to it. :)